David-Manniche/TheMarket/readme.txt

     => 045769	Admin dashboard -subscription earning stats => 045799 - Import export issues catalog media for seller products from admin => 045828	In case of admin shipping only rates are not fetching from admin shipping profiles

+    => 045820 - when last message is large then in listing UI distorts

 Enhancements:
     => Tax module upgrade
     => Test cases classes enhancements.